Great North Trail Part 8: Cape Wrath

 Area and route

-In this final section of the Great North Trail, the route is still very remote and wild, although there are some easier and flatter sections, plus good trails.
+The route is still very remote and wild, although there are some easier and flatter sections, plus good trails.

 You’ll explore long and remote glens, pass hydro power stations, far flung lodges and shimmering lochs.
 With this raw beauty and freedom, though, come few and far between facilities, and little shelter from rain and wind.
 So, be well-prepared for hostile conditions, book and plan ahead.